Timeline: The Penn State child sex abuse scandal

 November 7, 2011: Pennsylvania Attorney General Linda Kelly says Paterno is not a target of the investigation.

-November 8 2011: Penn State cancels a regular weekly Paterno press conference before the Saturday football game against Nebraska.
+November 8 2011: Penn State cancels a regular weekly Paterno press conference before the Saturday football game.

 November 9, 2011: Paterno announces he will retire at the end of the 2011 football season, but the university board of trustees later that day says Paterno and university President Graham Spanier have been fired effective immediately.
+"This is a tragedy.
+It is one of the greatest sorrows of my life.
+With the benefit of hindsight, I wish I had done more," Paterno said in his retirement announcement.

-After the announcement of Paterno's firing, thousands of students demonstrate in protest.
+After the announcement of Paterno's firing, thousands of Penn State students demonstrate in protest.

 November 18, 2011: One of Paterno's sons says the ousted coach, 84, has been diagnosed with a treatable form of lung cancer.